astronomer/docs/astro/cli/configure-cli.md

     EOF
     ```

-2. Run the following command to pick up the Identity and connection URI for your `podman-machine-default`:

-    ```sh
-    podman system connection ls
-    ```

-    The output should look like the following:

-    ```text
-    podman-machine-default*      /Users/user/.ssh/podman-machine-default  ssh://core@localhost:54523/run/user/1000/podman/podman.sock
-    podman-machine-default-root  /Users/user/.ssh/podman-machine-default  ssh://root@localhost:54523/run/podman/podman.sock
-    ```

-    Copy the `Identity` and `URI` from `podman-machine-default*` for the next two steps.

-3. Run the following command to set the connection URI from the Astro CLI:
+2. Run the following command to set Podman as your container management engine for the Astro CLI:

     ```sh
     astro config set -g container.binary podman